 As far as password managers go, RememBear is probably the cutest on the market.
 It’s an easy-to-use cross-platform password manager software, with the ‘power’ of a bear.

-The software is low cost, remarkably easy to operate, and quick in capturing & filling credentials.
-Plus, it’s available on all the popular platforms and syncs the data across all your devices.
+The software is a low-cost, remarkably easy to operate, and quick in capturing & filling credentials.
+Plus, it’s available on all the popular app platforms and syncs the data across all your devices.

 In short, you can say, RememBear does exactly what it claims on its website.

 However, the inexistence of secure password sharing and multi-factor authentication didn’t go well with me, and it might irk many potential customers, too.